Sai-prakash15/Django_Learning/README.md

-This project mainly showcases most of the concepts in Django
+This project mainly showcases the concepts used in Django

 Concepts covered are: